PaulDapolito/EasyTeX/documents/plan.md

 ## Implementation plan

 I believe that the most difficult components of EasyTeX's implementation will be formulating a grammar for the language and implementing a robust parser.
-I have contrived the following schedule for EasyTeX's development:
+With these considerations in mind, I have contrived the following schedule for EasyTeX's development:

 <table class="tg">
   <tr>